meetkabeershah/meetkabeershah.github.io/_posts/2015-10-7-bye-bye-beta.md

 I feel that if a software can address users' problems it is worth.
 Give the software as a toy in user's hands.
 If **(and only if)** they start playing with it, it's really cool.
 Some kids like to break toys also.

 > Sometimes, it's better to try and fail then to never try.

-If eventually you fail, at least you'll be happy that you tried something which you were afraid of.
-Having experience of a failure is really cool (and a little painful).